ralphjsmit/filament/docs/14-upgrade-guide.md

 - If you do not have a `FILAMENT_FILESYSTEM_DISK` environment variable set:
     - If the `FILESYSTEM_DISK` environment variable is set to `public`, you can ignore this change, since `public` was the default value for `FILAMENT_FILESYSTEM_DISK` before.
     - If the `FILESYSTEM_DISK` environment variable is set to something else, you can ignore this change if you are happy with the `FILESYSTEM_DISK` value being used to upload files in Filament.
-Please be aware that not using a `public` or `s3` disk may lead to unexpected behaviour, as the `local` disk stores private files but is unable to generate public URLs for previews or downloads.
+Please be aware that not using a `public` or `s3` disk may lead to unexpected behavior, as the `local` disk stores private files but is unable to generate public URLs for previews or downloads.
 - If you do have a `FILAMENT_FILESYSTEM_DISK` environment variable set:
     - If it is the same as `FILESYSTEM_DISK`, you can remove it completely.
     - If it is different from `FILESYSTEM_DISK`, and it should be, you can [publish the Filament configuration file](installation#publishing-configuration) and set the `default_filesystem_disk` to reference the old `FILAMENT_FILESYSTEM_DISK` environment variable like it was before.